ylxdzsw/ylxdzsw.github.io/_posts/gsoc/2017-08-29-gsoc-2017-report/main.md

-## GSOC 2017: final report
+## GSoC 2017: final report

-It has been about 4 months since Google and Julia org kindly accepted my first GSOC proposal, and the exciting program is ending.
+It has been about 4 months since Google and Julia org kindly accepted my first GSoC proposal, and the exciting program is ending.
 My project is focused on improving the training process of [Flux.jl](https://github.com/FluxML/Flux.jl), but since that don't fill 3 months full-time work, I also made some enhancements for [Knet.jl](https://github.com/denizyuret/Knet.jl) in the last a few weeks.